gwct/referee/README.md

 FASTQ score char = ascii(Score+35)

 In other words, the [ASCII](https://en.wikipedia.org/wiki/ASCII) character `S` corresponds to the decimal 83.
 That means the score at this position was 83 - 35 = 48.

+If the `--correct` option is specified, corrected bases will be lower case.
+All others should be upper case.

 #### Special case scores